Mark Wooden brings Gotham City into his Birds of Prey fanfiction as the crime boss Gamble confronts his rival the Chechen.

 Gamble and Maurice had grown up on Chicago’s South Side before coming to Gotham University on football scholarships.

-They’d both seen how drugs and crime — most of it imported from neighboring states with less strict laws — had destroyed their community.
+They’d both seen how drugs and crime — most of it imported from neighboring states with less strict laws — could destroy their community.

-The men road the rest of the way in silence.
+The men rode the rest of the way in silence.

 Twenty minutes later, they arrived with their two other sedans at a stretch of derelict and abandoned buildings.